hoqhuuep/IslandCraft-Explorer/README.md

 IslandCraft-Explorer
 ====================

-IslandCraft-Explorer is a Java web application for previewing IslandCraft worlds.
+IslandCraft-Explorer is a web application for previewing IslandCraft worlds.